aeglon97/Communicate-Data-Findings/readme.md

-# PISA Dataset Visualization
+# PISA 2012 DATA EXPLORATION & VISUALIZATION
 ## by Marc Angelo Acebedo

 ## Dataset

 PISA is a survey of students' skills and knowledge upon the end of their compulsory education, looking at how well-prepared they are for life after school.
-Around 510,000 students in [65 economies](http://www.oecd.org/pisa/aboutpisa/pisa-2012-participants.htm) took part in this survey.
+Around 486,000 students in [65 countries](http://www.oecd.org/pisa/aboutpisa/pisa-2012-participants.htm) took part in this survey.

 The full dataset can be found [here](https://s3.amazonaws.com/udacity-hosted-downloads/ud507/pisa2012.csv.zip) and the explanation for each column can be found [here](https://s3.amazonaws.com/udacity-hosted-downloads/ud507/pisadict2012.csv).

-The overall motivation for this project is to *explore what factors shape a student's self-esteem and academic performance*.
-To do this, I diverge on 2 different paths: examining both ***environmental*** and ***demographic*** variables.
+After combing through the original dataset, I decided that I needed a solid 10-15 variables to isolate for the scope of this project.
+My data wrangling process can be found [here](https://github.com/nihlan97/Communicate-Data-Findings/blob/master/pisa_wrangle.ipynb) along with the [slides]().

 ## Summary of Findings

--add

 ### Univariate